charliemday/Generative-Adversarial-Networks/README.md

-# SimpleGAN
+# General Adversarial Networks
-A simple example of a Generative Adversarial Network
+Simple examples of a Generative Adversarial Network

 An example of a GAN generating the MNIST dataset after 100 epochs